Listing Your Products with Reverb

 Go to Inventory > Products (or use the Search Anything area at the top) and search for the first product you want to list on Reverb.
 Click to open that product in its Edit view.
 If you do not yet see your Reverb tab, click here to learn how to set up your integration: Integrating With Reverb.

-The Weight of the item (and in this example, the included hard case), is informational only with respect to Reverb, since you will be entering the actual set shipping charges in the next step.
+On the Inventory tab, you will also want to list the Condition of the item.
+The Weight of the item is informational only with respect to Reverb, since you will be entering the actual set shipping charges in the next step.
 So it's not a required field unless you use it for your Music Shop 360 system website shipping.
-You also have a Finish/Color field, where you can enter the item's color and special finish info, if any.
-Please note, the image shown above is for item Options only; by default, you will want to enter all item images in the Images tab for the product.
+You also have fields for dimensions (Height, Width, and Length) and a Finish/Color field, where you can enter the item's color and special finish info, if any.

-In the Images tab for the product, you are able to add a lot of images, if you like.
+In the Images area for the product, you are able to add a lot of images, if you like.
 The first one loaded will be the primary image for the product.
 You can add up to a total of 26 images, if needed, that will map over to the Reverb listing for the product, if you load more, they won't be able to come from this area.
-Please note, you can add as many images as you like to the Long Description for the product, please see the area below about that section.
+Please note, you can add as many images as you like to the Product Description for the product on the Website Settings tab.

-You will want to enter both a Short Description and a Long Description for your product.
-The Short Description can only save 256 characters, including spaces and punctuation, and the system will let you know as you enter it how many characters you have left.
+On the Website Information tab you will want to enter both an SEO Meta Description and a full Product Description for your product.
+The SEO Meta Description can only save 183 characters, including spaces and punctuation, and the system will let you know as you enter it how many characters you have left.

-For your Long Description, you will want put in some extra effort, since what you provide there will be directly selling your product to the public.
-You can put in links to downloadable files, such as PDF files (How to Create Links to Pages, Files, and Email Addresses), you can embed YouTube videos (YouTube and Vimeo), and you can provide additional images to promote and sell your product (make sure the images are not the same as the ones in the Images tab, or they will display twice).
-Please remember that others will likely be listing the same items on Reverb, so the Long Description is how you can elevate your listing above the competition, and as long as you're competitive on price, you'll be the clear choice.
+For your Product Description, you will want put in some extra effort, since what you provide there will be directly selling your product to the public.
+You can put in links to downloadable files, such as PDF files (How to Create Links to Pages, Files, and Email Addresses), you can embed YouTube videos (YouTube and Vimeo), and you can provide additional images to promote and sell your product.
+Please remember that others will likely be listing the same items on Reverb, so the Product Description is how you can elevate your listing above the competition, and as long as you're competitive on price, you'll be the clear choice.

 On the Reverb tab, you can set the following options however you need:

-• Reverb Listing - Toggle this ON only when you are sure the product is ready to be listed (e.g. complete descriptions, proper images, etc.).
-Turning this on takes the product live on Reverb for sale.
+1. Reverb Listing - Toggle this ON only when you are sure the product is ready to be listed (e.g. complete descriptions, proper images, etc.).
+Turning this on takes the product live on Reverb for sale as soon as you save the product.

-• Where Was It Made? - This drop list gives you a complete list of countries, with United States at the top.
+4. Where Was It Made? - This drop list gives you a complete alphabetized list of countries, with United States at the top.
 Choose the item's country of origin.

-• Accept Offers - If your price is negotiable, toggle this option ON.
+5. Accept Offers - If your price is negotiable, check this box.

-• Shipping Rates - You might want to do some research before listing your shipping amounts: there are a lot of sellers on Reverb that offer free shipping, so it's a good idea to shop around and see if the item in question is being sold by others on Reverb, and if so, whether they offer free shipping or not.
-If you decide to charge for shipping, your Continental U.S. amount should be able to cover wherever in the U.S. you might need to ship it.
-The same is true for Everywhere Else, which will cover all international shipping.
-Enter your values WITHOUT dollar signs.
-IMPORTANT: If you set shipping for your products in Music Shop 360, it will override the shipping settings you have in Reverb, so if you would rather use the Reverb shipping settings, you will want to leave our Shipping Rate fields blank.
+7. Continental U.S. Rate - You might want to do some research before listing your shipping amounts: there are a lot of sellers on Reverb that offer free shipping, so it's a good idea to shop around and see if the item in question is being sold by others on Reverb, and if so, whether they offer free shipping or not.
+If you decide to charge for shipping, check the boxes for the rates you'll offer.
+Your Continental U.S. amount should be able to cover wherever in the U.S. you might need to ship it.

-Once you have all of your settings in place, click the Save Product button at the bottom of the page to bring your product update live.
+Once you have all of your settings in place, click the Save Product button or the Save & Close button at the bottom of the page to bring your product update live.

 Once it is live, you will see your listing in your Reverb account, and it will also be publicly listed in their categories.
 It will look something like this: